-It is easy to overlook the history of Northern Ireland between partition and the outbreak of the Troubles.
-But study of this period offers important insights into the causes of sectarian tension and violence in the late 1960s.
-Britain’s decision to partition Ireland in 1920 was intended to be temporary, a means of facilitating Home Rule until the situation in Ireland settled and reconciliation and reunification was possible.
+The history of Northern Ireland in the half century after Partition is often overlooked or disregarded.
+Yet studying this period turns up several causes of sectarian tension and violence in the late 1960s.
+The division of Ireland in 1920 was intended to be temporary, a means of facilitating Home Rule until the situation in Ireland settled and reconciliation and reunification was possible.
 In 1922 representatives from London and Dublin nations signed the Anglo-Irish Treaty, an agreement that established the Irish Free State, in effect a self-governing British dominion.
 But this failed to satisfy Nationalists in the south, who wanted to extricate themselves from British rule entirely.
 Southern Ireland tumbled into a brief but bloody civil war between the IRA and Republicans who opposed the Treaty, and the moderate Nationalists who supported it.
 The latter emerged victorious and in December 1922 formed the Irish Free State, a self-governing dominion of Great Britain.
 The Free State survived until 1937 when Nationalist politicians, who had by now abandoned revolution for reform, engineered a new constitution that expunged most of the state’s obligations to Britain.
 Ireland became a de facto republic, a transition that was formally completed in 1948.

 There were occasional attempts, usually by liberal-minded reformers, to break through segregation.
 One of the earliest of these came from Lord Londonderry, Stormont’s education minister in the 1920s, who tried to create integrated schools.
 Londonderry’s reforms, like numerous others since, died in a chorus of protest.
 For the most part, however, Northern Ireland’s Unionist governments sought to foster these divisions rather than heal them.
 In 1929 the Unionists moved to strengthen their grip on government by abolishing proportional representation, a voting system that ensured fair and equal parliamentary representation for all groups, regardless of political or religious affiliation.
 The government also engaged in gerrymandering, carefully drawing up electoral boundaries to disperse Catholic voting power and enhance the Unionist majority.
 Local government electoral laws also favoured Protestants over Catholics.
 Voting was restricted to ratepayers, who were entitled to a vote for each property they owned, to a maximum of six votes.
 Tenants, however, were not entitled to vote at all, a restriction that greatly disadvantaged Catholics.
 Local councils came to be dominated by Protestants, whose decisions on housing allocations and spending priorities favoured other Protestants.